jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ### 2. Deploy a sample serverless application [sam_deploy.sh](https://github.com/jaydenaung/cloudguard-serverless-cicd-codepipeline/blob/master/sam_deploy.sh)

 Now is the time to deploy your serverless application.
 You can either use SAM command line to deploy or download the sam_deploy.sh script from this git repo to your local directory, and just execute it.
+Please take note that this script will only work if you have SAM CLI installed.
+It will ask for the following:

+1. Your S3 Bucket Name (The one that you've just created.)
+2. Your Cloudformation Stack name

 ```bash
 ./sam_deploy.sh